This document specifies the ORIGIN frame for HTTP/2, to indicate what origins are available on a given connection.

 Likewise, the ORIGIN frame is only valid on connections with the “h2” protocol identifier, or when specifically nominated by the protocol’s definition; it MUST be ignored when received on a connection with the “h2c” protocol identifier.

-This specification does not define any flags for the ORIGIN frame, but future updates might use them to change its semantics.
+This specification does not define any flags for the ORIGIN frame, but future updates to this specification (through IETF consensus) might use them to change its semantics.
 The first four flags (0x1, 0x2, 0x4 and 0x8) are reserved for backwards-incompatible changes, and therefore when any of them are set, the ORIGIN frame containing them MUST be ignored by clients conforming to this specification, unless the flag’s semantics are understood.
 The remaining flags are reserved for backwards-compatible changes, and do not affect processing by clients conformant to this specification.

 The ORIGIN frame describes a property of the connection, and therefore is processed hop-by-hop.
 An intermediary MUST NOT forward ORIGIN frames.
 Clients configured to use a proxy MUST ignore any ORIGIN frames received from it.